These Are The Most Germ-Infested Spots On An Airplane — Avoid Them At All Costs

 Don't accept a pillow or blanket; they're often recycled from other passengers.
 Worst of all, don't use the touchscreen to watch movies or TV shows.
 Everybody who has been in your seat before you has touched that screen, too.

 Planes are nasty, so travel with caution this summer.
-For tips on how to avoid aeroplane germs, Drexel Medicine has some remedies, here.
+For tips on how to avoid airplane germs, Drexel Medicine has some remedies, here.

 Drexel Medicine compiled the six most germy places on a plane — and all of them are basically unavoidable.
-Break out the hand sanitiser for these.
+Break out the sanitizer for these.

 Seat pockets are disgusting, according to the report.
-Some passengers use seat-back pockets as a rubbish bin and they can be full of everything from napkins to nail trimmings.
-Avoid it at all costs, including the germ-ridden in-flight magazines inside.
+Some passengers use seat-back pockets as a trash bin and they can be full of everything from napkins to nail trimmings.
+Avoid it at all costs, including the germy in-flight magazines inside.
 Go to the bathroom before getting on the plane, since plane bathrooms can breed bacteria like E. Coli, according to Drexel.

 Even though it may be uncomfortable to put your laptop on your lap, it's better than using the plane's tray tables.
 If you have to use the tray table, wipe it — and basically everything around you — down with a disinfectant wipe.